English ship sailors working on Bradshaw/Nelms’ farm during WWII

 L. Rose photo

 House on Shackley Hill farm - located on the Nansemond River.
 Rumor had it that a liquor still was located in a barn near the house, and the pipe for the smoke ran underground to connect with the chimney in the house.
-The river was close behind the house.
-The Garner and Knight families once lived here.
+Nansemond River was close behind the house.
+Some maps show Shackley Hill Island offshore from the property.

 L. Rose photo